qjacob/ft_linear_regression/README.md

 							--------------------

 						X <=> km			Y <=> Price
-						M <=> 24 you can understand that with data.csv who contain all the value of our data set
+						M <=> 24 you can understand that with data.csv.
+						Who contain all the value of our data set